T12 * T8 * T5 LIGHTING RETROFIT TO AEFDirectConnectLED

 A. Yes, because the AEFDirectConnectLED units have such a high lumen per watt package

-Q. Can you daisy chain these when you have end to end fixtures?
+Q. Can you link these units together when you have end to end fixtures?

-A. Yes, use the jumper whips to connect the units up to 240' (277v) and only wire to
+A. Yes, clip in the jumper whips to connect the units up to 240' (277v) and only wire to

 the incoming line voltage on the first unit.
 Simply magnetize the rest of the units to the fixtures